In this article, you’ll learn how to relax before bed.

 When we have the right temperature, not only do we sleep well, we also sleep longer.

-This because our body’s temperature because of our body’s sleep cycle and rhythm follows that of our body temperature.
+This is because our body’s temperature because of our body’s sleep cycle and rhythm follow that of our body temperature.

 Why is room temperature important?

 If temperatures are high, we are more awake.
 If temperatures are low, we are more sleepy.
 It’s as simple as that.

 An important sleep hygiene tip is to make sure that the temperature in your room is neither too cold nor too warm (see effects of poor sleep hygiene)